Ecology Center (Ann Arbor): HealthyStuff

 A website launched by the Ecology Center, HealthyStuff offers a listing the amount of lead, arsenic, mercury, chlorine, and bromine in over 900 products including toys, school supplies, car seats, automobiles, pet products, apparels, and home improvement tools and supplies.

 Land Use

 The goal is to preserve farmland and natural areas, concentrate development where infrastructure exists, and reduce traffic congestion.

 Recycle Ann Arbor

 Founded in 1977, Recycle Ann Arbor is a nonprofit organization that grew out of the Ecology Center recycling program.
-It is Michigan’s first curbside recycling program in 1978 and currently operates dropoff stations and reused building material and household supply shops for Ann Arbor residents.
+It is Michigan's first curbside recycling program in 1978 and currently operates dropoff stations and reused building material and household supply shops for Ann Arbor residents.

 Campaigns

 Healthy Food in Health Care

-The ecology center works with hospitals across Michigan to provide locally and sustainably produced foods for their patients and staff.
+The Healthy Food in Health Care program works with hospitals across Michigan to provide locally and sustainably produced foods for their patients and staff.
 To date over 300 hospitals across the nation have signed on.

-Green Chemistry
+Green chemistry

 Green chemistry is a scientific movement aimed at replacing toxic chemicals with safer alternatives.
 The Ecology Center has been involved in the movement shortly after its founding and received a Green Chemistry Gubernatorial Awards in 2009 by the state governor.